Skip to Content

 As you are considering divorce and contemplating what that will mean to all the property and other assets that you own, it can be very unnerving and seem confusing.

 But not to us.
-As property distribution attorneys in Monmouth County with over 60 years of combined experience, the Law Office of Steven P. Monaghan, LLC has seen many different situations like yours.
+As property distribution attorneys in Monmouth County with over 60 years of combined experience, Law Office of Steven P. Monaghan, LLC has seen many different situations like yours.
 We can help you!

 Some Common Property Distribution Issues We Have Faced